-DATE OF APPROVAL: 02/2016 FACULTY/OFFICE: Academic Partnerships DATE OF IMPLEMENTATION: 09/2016 SCHOOL/PARTNER: Petroc DATE(S) OF APPROVED CHANGE: TERM/SEMESTER: All year
+DATE OF APPROVAL: 02/2016 FACULTY/OFFICE: Academic Partnerships DATE OF IMPLEMENTATION: 09/2016 SCHOOL/PARTNER: Petroc DATE(S) OF APPROVED CHANGE: TERM/SEMESTER: All year Additional notes (for office use only):

-Items in this section must e considered annually and amended as appropriate, in conjunction with the Module Review Process.
+Items in this section must be considered annually and amended as appropriate, in conjunction with the Module Review Process.
 Some parts of this page may be used in the KIS return and published on the extranet as a guide for prospective students.
 Further details for current students should be provided in module guidance notes.

-ACADEMIC YEAR: 2021/22 NATIONAL COST CENTRE: 132

-MODULE LEADER: OTHER MODULE STAFF:
+ACADEMIC YEAR: 2022/2023 NATIONAL COST CENTRE: 132 MODULE LEADER: Stephen Pickering OTHER MODULE STAFF:

-Elisha Nicholls